Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/web-client-access-resource-server/aad-resource-server-obo/README.md

-# Azure OAuth 2.0 Sample for Azure AD Spring Boot Starter Resource Server Obo
+# Azure OAuth 2.0 Sample for Microsoft Entra ID Spring Boot Starter Resource Server Obo

 ## Key concepts
 [Resource server access other resources usage] is an extension scenario of the *aad-resource-server* sample.
 Similarly, this sample illustrates how to protect a Java web API by restricting access to its resources to authorized accounts, and the restricted resource will access other restricted resource, such as Graph API and Custom API.